vsergeev/arm-bmw-sw/README.md

 ``` shell
 make APP=selftest all
 ```
-This will produce the program files `arm-bmw-selftest.elf/hex/bin` and the memory map `obj/arm-bmw-selftest.map`, among other build products.
+This will produce the program files `arm-bmw-selftest.elf,hex,bin` and the memory map `obj/arm-bmw-selftest.map`, among other build products.

-Available Makefile targets:
+The available Makefile targets are:

  * `make APP=<app> all` Build the static library, and with it, the application
  * `make APP=<app> clean` Clean the build products and build directory